 AASHE– STARS GOLD

 UW-Milwaukee is a member of the Association for the Advancement of Sustainability in Higher Education (AASHE), and participates in the Sustainability, Tracking, Assessment and Rating System (STARS).
-In 2016 UWM moved up to a STARS Gold Rating from Silver.
+In 2016 UWM moved up to a STARS Gold Rating from Silver, and retained Gold in 2019.
 See UWM’s Sustainability Report here.

 Sierra Club “Cool Schools” Top 50 in 2017